haldenk/bookshop-demo/README.md

 This is a demo Hugo project utilizing bookshop components.

-run "npm i && hugo serve" to launch the app on your local host.
+run "npm i && npm run copy-lunr && hugo serve" to launch the app on your local host.